vitor-antoni/vitor-antoni/README.md

 ### Hi, i'm Vitor Antoni.
 Welcome to my space!!😊

 - 🌱 I’m currently learning how to programming Python.
-- 😎 I did English course during 6 years, but i'm not fluent.
-So, if i comit some mistake, please, ignore it.
+- 😎 I took English course during 6 years, but i'm not fluent.
+So, if i comit some mistake, please, ignore it or help me.
 - ⚡ A fact about me: Since i was child, aways i looked for knowledges, whether doing courses, seeing videos or reading books and newspapers of my father.
 - 📩 If you wants to contact me, send a message for my e-mail: v.silva.antoni@gmail.com